mhpaler/ets/docs/ethers-js-quickstart.md

 New publisher contract deployed at 0xb16170ed1a08EE57d18d41C204dCde3c6C9d2D1a by account2
 ```

+This command calls the ETSPublisherFactory and deploys an instance of ETSPublisherFactoryV1.sol.

 Note that the signer `"account2"` becomes the Publisher Owner and that Publisher names can not be duplicated.
 For example, if we issue the same command:

 ```zsh